 Remember to take baby steps.
 For instance, if you’re considering a career in academic writing, you need to have a clear idea of how the assignment help services function.
 You can offer your services to people in your network for free.

-Working for free will also let you decide if you actually enjoy the work enough to consider it as a career option.
+Working for free will also let you decide if you enjoy the work enough to consider it as a career option.
 Chances are, if you won’t do the work for free, you won’t do it for money either.

 Maybe you also have great photography skills.
 You can use that skill to capture and create stunning visuals and promote it on social media to garner the attention of the audience.